Do you believe we’re in the middle of summer already? Ramadan is just a few weeks away. Time to plan your menu…

 Online Halal Meat Retailers

-Crescent Foods: Free range halal chicken
+Crescent Foods: antibiotic and hormone-free halal chicken

 Taaza2u.com- halal beef, chicken, goat and veal delivered to your door (mostly Chicago but delivered to other areas, too)